alexandercote/FreeRTOS_Traffic_Light_System/README.md

 # RTOS_Traffic_Light_System
-UVic's ECE455 Lab Project - designing a traffic light controller for a 1-way street using FreeRTOS on STM32F4
+UVic's ECE455 Lab Project - designing a traffic light controller for a 1-way street using FreeRTOS on an STM32F4 Discovery board.

 ## Project Description and Specifications